The Glenrowan Affair: Reception

 Reviews were poor and distribution limited.
 The critic for the Sun Herald stated that:

 This near-unendurable stretch of laboured, amateurish film-making is something that the developing Australian film industry will wish to forget-swiftly and finally...
 A film made on a shoe-string (as this obviously was) could still achieve a little crude vitality.
 This one isn't even robust enough for the unconscious humour (and there is plenty of that) to be really enjoyable.
 The script is dreary, the photography more often out of-focus than in, the editing is unimaginative and the acting petrified.
 It would be misplaced kindness, in fact, to try and ferret out a redeeming feature.

 The film was given its first screening in Victoria at Benalla.
 Townspeople were worried relatives of the Kellys would cause trouble.
 However, the screening was accompanied by audience laughter.
 Nonetheless the screening raised £400 for charity.

 Australian film critic Michael Adams later included The Glenrowan Affair on his list of the worst ever Australian films, along with Kathner's Phantom Gold.

+Filmink argued "The photography is nice as are the locations; The Glenrowan Affair is not a very good film, but you can enjoy it in the right spirit, with all those fake beards, ham acting and out of focus photography."